-In 2000, The Fig Tree is supported by donations of sponsors, some individuals, congregations, regional churches and ecumenical and interfaith organizations, area universities and nonprofits, and by advertisers and underwriters.
+The Fig Tree is supported by donations of sponsors, individuals, congregations, regional faith communities, and ecumenical and interfaith organizations, some grants, area universities and nonprofits, and by advertisers and underwriters.
 It is also supported by volunteers, who help with all phases of planning, writing, editing, and distribution, and promotion.